suyashkumar/ssl-proxy/README.md

   </p>
 </p>

-A handy and simple way to add SSL to your thing--be it your personal jupyter notebook or your team jenkins instance. `ssl-proxy` autogenerates SSL certs and proxies HTTPS traffic to an existing HTTP server in a single command.
+A handy and simple way to add SSL to your thing running on a VM--be it your personal jupyter notebook or your team jenkins instance. `ssl-proxy` autogenerates SSL certs and proxies HTTPS traffic to an existing HTTP server in a single command.

 ## Usage
 ### With auto self-signed certificates